-Control is provided by the brightness sensor in the combination instrument.
+This is controlled by the ambient light sensor in the combination instrument.
 When visibility conditions are good, the low beam is switched off and the daytime running light is switched on.

 The position light 1 lights up with all types of lighting.